Inflammation vs. Infection. (Often confused)

 Inflammation vs. Infection.
 (Often confused.)

+"Inflammation - is a short or continuous immune response caused by temporary or permanent cell damage intended to rehabilitate the damaged tissue."
 The definition of inflammation is much broader than infection.
 (Which often produces an inflammatory response.)

 Inflammation and infection are two closely related but separate phenomena.